 The Compliance Function works with the business to facilitate compliance with the requirements that fall upon the business.
-The company is within the scope of the compliance monitoring program operating by the compliance and legal function.
+The company is within the scope of the compliance monitoring program which is carried out by the Legal and Compliance Function.

 The Compliance Function conducts monitoring of the first line of defence and reports the results to the Board.
+Utmost Bermuda Financial Condition Report Year-End 2020

 The scope of the monitoring completed includes the following:

-- AML (Anti Money Laundering) and CTF (Counter Terrorism Financing): Conducting reviews of policyholder documentation for AML and CTF purposes.
-Performing AML/CTF risk assessments. - Transaction Monitoring: Monitoring transactions for potentially suspicious activity. - Regulatory and legislation monitoring: Monitoring and recording legislative requirements and conduct of business obligations that apply to the company. - Online Training: Rolling out companywide training in areas such as Anti Money Laundering, Data Protection and supporting the Code of Conduct training.
+- Anti-Money Laundering ('AML') and Counter Terrorism Financing ('CTF'): Conducting reviews of policyholder documentation for AML and CTF purposes.
+Performing AML/CTF risk assessments. - Transaction Monitoring: Monitoring transactions for potentially suspicious activity. - Quarterly thematic reviews: Themed reviews on internal processes and external requirements. - Regulatory and legislation monitoring: Monitoring and recording legislative requirements and conduct of business obligations that apply to the company. - Online Training: Rolling out companywide training in areas such as Anti Money Laundering, Data Protection and supporting the Code of Conduct training.